Macrometacorp/docs/docs/photoniq/vwrs/troubleshoot-vwrs.md

 ## No Waiting Room Configured

 If a waiting room has not been configured, then the waiting room library returns the header _No-Waiting-Room_.
-This means that the domain URL is not configured correctly.
+This means that the waiting room URL is not configured correctly.

 ## Troubleshoot Waiting Room HTML

-You have the option to set the URL for the waiting room HTML template either via the library or the domain record.
+You have the option to set the URL for the waiting room HTML template either via the library or the waiting room record.
 To get a preview of the waiting room HTML template, launch your preferred web browser and go to the following URL: `https://<hostname>/waiting-room-path>/preview`.
 For example, `http://show.store.com/checkout/preview`.

 ## Troubleshoot Waiting Room Cookie